genropy/genropy_saved/docs/genro/webpage_elements/widgets/form/db/combobox.rst

 	In combobox you have to provide a list of acceptable values: to upload them, you can use a Bag_ or you can use the values_ attribute.
 As the user types, partially matched values will be shown in a pop-up menu below the input text box.
 Like an input text field, user can also type values that doesn't belong to the list of accetable ones.

-	The combobox looks like a :ref:`genro-filteringselect`: the only difference is that it doesn't support keys.
+	The combobox looks like a :ref:`genro_filteringselect`: the only difference is that it doesn't support keys.

 	.. _combobox-attributes: